MandyIGuess/NSMBW-Modding/README.md

-# NewerSMBW-Modding
+# NSMBW-Modding
-This repo is for me to put all the stuff I've made for NewerSMBW/NSMBWer+.
+This repo is for me to put all the stuff I've made for NewerSMBW and NSMBWer+.
 It'll mainly consist of bugfixes, improvements, and some new features.
-If you find any issues or bugs (with the content here, not NewerSMBW bugs), report them in the Issues tab.
+If you find any issues or bugs (with the content here, not bugs for Newer/NSMBWer+), report them in the Issues tab.

-The code hacks in this repo were made with the `cw` branch of [NewerSMBW's GitHub][newer], and are intended to be used with v1.3.0 of the mod, however some features may work in other versions, or in other non-Newer mods such as [NSMBWer+][nsmbwer].
-If this is the case, it will be mentioned in that feature's readme.
+The code hacks in this repo are made either with [NewerSMBW's source code][newer] (specifically the code for v1.3.0), or [NSMBWer+][nsmbwer].
+Most features are compatible with both bases, and the ones that aren't will mention it in their README.

 Don't ask me to port any code hacks to older versions of NewerSMBW.
-Most hacks are simple enough that anyone should be able to adapt it.
+If you make your own ports, feel free to release them, but link back to the original version on this repo.

 ## Full List of Features
 - [Improved Level Nodes](/Improved-Level-Nodes): Color animations and fixed rotation for Newer's level nodes!
 - [TPC Opening Port](/TPC-Opening-Port): Opening from NSMBW The Prankster Comets, ported to Newer 1.30 and NSMBWer+!
 - [Retail Map HUD in Newer](/Retail-Map-Hud-In-Newer): Recreation of the retail game's World Map HUD in Koopatlas!
+- [Rotation Controlled Coin Improvements](/Rotation-Coins): Adds various new settings to the Rotation Controlled Coin sprite!
 <!-- - [Better Koopatlas Lighting](/Better-KP-Lighting): Support for using different lighting between Koopatlas maps/worlds! -->

 <details>